-Moved by Gehris, Seconded by Zimmermann, CARRIED to approve the July 12, 2022 minutes, with the correction.
+Moved by McAlindon, Seconded by Zimmermann, CARRIED to approve the December 12, 2023 minutes, as printed.

-Gehris went over fund sheets for the General Fund and Water Department.
+Gehris went over fund sheets for the General Fund and the Water Department.

-Moved by Anderson, Seconded by Zimmermann, CARRIED to receive the Treasurer’s Report, subject to audit.
+Moved by Anderson Seconded by McAlindon, CARRIED to receive the Treasurer’s Report, subject to audit.

 Fire Authority Report: